Interested Party Engagement in the Measure Lifecycle

-During the measure conceptualization stage, different types of stakeholders have the opportunity to suggest topics or areas of measurement important to them.
-It is important for stakeholders to be able to present ideas to those who develop measures very early in the process to influence the direction of measure development.
-The measure developer should initiate technical expert panels (TEPs) or meet with stakeholders during measure conceptualization.
+During the measure conceptualization stage, different types of interested parties have the opportunity to suggest topics or areas of measurement important to them.
+It is important for interested parties to be able to present ideas to those who develop measures very early in the process to influence the direction of measure development.
+The measure developer should initiate technical expert panels (TEPs) or meet with interested parties during measure conceptualization.
 The measure developer should solicit public comments during measure conceptualization and information gathering.

-A variety of stakeholders need to be involved in the measure specification stage.
+A variety of interested parties need to be involved in the measure specification stage.
 In addition to the measure developer and TEP, persons, families, caregivers, and clinicians need to be involved to address the feasibility of data collection before a measure progresses too far in development.
-The measure developer can use focus groups, interviews, and other informal methods to engage other stakeholders.
+The measure developer can use focus groups, interviews, and other informal methods to engage other interested parties.
 The measure developer often posts a request for public comment and the measure specifications.

 Measure developers may use the Measures Management System (MMS) website, CMS MMS Hub, to announce the request for public comment.
 If the proposed measure is an eCQM, the measure developer may use the Office of the National Coordinator’s ONC Project Tracking System (Jira) to post the specifications and collect public comments.
 The eCQI Resource Center also posts requests for comments for eCQMs and points to where the user may find the specifications and provide comments.

-It is often appropriate for the measure developer to obtain stakeholder input at several points during the testing process.
+It is often appropriate for the measure developer to obtain interested party input at several points during the testing process.
 This process may include obtaining face validity assessments during alpha and beta testing, feasibility and burden inputs during beta testing, and other inputs based on a review of overall results.
 These inputs can take many forms, including formal TEPs, consultation with subject matter experts, outreach to professional associations or patient advocacy groups, and public comments.
-Once collection of these inputs occurs, it is important to follow up on the communications by providing additional opportunities for stakeholders to comment on the results of their inputs at future stages.
-Follow up increases the likelihood the measure developer operationalizes the inputs consistent with the stakeholders’ needs.
-It also improves the likelihood that stakeholders will remain engaged for ongoing support on current or future measures.
+Once collection of these inputs occurs, it is important to follow up on the communications by providing additional opportunities for interested parties to comment on the results of their inputs at future stages.
+Follow up increases the likelihood the measure developer operationalizes the inputs consistent with the interested parties’ needs.
+It also improves the likelihood that interested parties will remain engaged for ongoing support on current or future measures.
 If a TEP reviews testing results and updated specifications, the measure developer may post those summaries for further public comment.
 CMS-contracted measure developers may post the TEP summaries.

 CMS may request public comments on measures at different times in the implementation stage, for example, measures proposed for adoption in CMS programs either through the formal federal rulemaking process or through an ad hoc public comment process for measures that are not subject to rulemaking.
 Many CMS programs must use the rulemaking process to formally propose and finalize measures.
 The public may comment on proposed new measures and measures proposed to continue in a CMS program.

-The measure developer convenes stakeholder meetings regarding implementation of considered measures.
-Resolution of stakeholder questions about the measures occurs iteratively as the measure remains under consideration.
+The measure developer convenes meetings with interested parties regarding the implementation of considered measures.
+Resolution of interested parties questions about the measures occurs iteratively as the measure remains under consideration.
 The measure implementation process is completely transparent and open to the public for comments and questions.

 Measure Use, Continuing Evaluation, and Maintenance